KristianLyng/varnishfoo/chapter-2.rst

 The second such header is the nefarious ``Cookie`` header.
 Whenever a page is rendered differently based on a cookie, the web server should send ``Vary: Cookie``.
-However, nobody actually does this in the real world, which has resulted in cookies being treated differently.
+However, hardly anyone do this in the real world, which has resulted in cookies being treated differently.
 Varnish does not cache any content if it's requested with a cookie by default, nor does it cache any response with a ``Set-Cookie``-header.
 This clearly needs to be